mike-Ry/Pyramid-X-game/README.md

 ## Visual Representation

 The game visually represents the pyramid and chambers, providing real-time feedback on pathfinding decisions and chamber statuses.
-This aids in understanding the underlying data structure manipulations and algorithmic choices.